learn-co-students/dc-web-20191209/08-intro-to-sql/README.md

 # Intro to SQL

+## What does SQL stand for?
+Structured Query Language

+## What do we use SQL for?
+Store/persist data information
+aggregate data
+manipulating data

+# What are some of the operations we can do in SQL?
+Create Data
+Read Data
+Update Data
+Delete data

 1. Install the SQLite Browser if you haven't already [here](http://sqlitebrowser.org/)
 2. Open the SQLite Browser and click 'File -> Open DataBase'
 3. Choose the `chinook.db` file from this repo.
 This database is open source and maintained by Microsoft (SQL is no fun if you don't have any data)